Global Learning for Sense of Belonging

 University of Jyväskylä (JYU)

-The University of Jyväskylä (JYU) and the Institute of Educational Leadership (IEL) will bring into GloBe its unique experience on research and development work in education leadership and collaborative teacher learning in Finland and internationally.
+The University of Jyväskylä (JYU) and the Institute of Educational Leadership (IEL) brought into GloBe its unique experience on research and development work in education leadership and collaborative teacher learning in Finland and internationally.
 Currently, IEL works, for instance, to establish a national model for qualifying, induction and in-service education in educational leadership.
 In addition, GloBe will benefit from IEL’s peer-mentoring network.

 Partners in Portugal